fivestarHoshi/gulp_starter_v0.0/README.md

 # gulp_tasks

 ## A simple, easy to understand gulp task for biginners.
 This is made by me from scratch in order to demonstrate how to handle a gulp task.
-It's nice to understand gulp settings with this simple gulp settings.
-I try to keep this as possible as I can.
+This allows you to ONLY live reload HTML files that you are editing.
+I think this is good asa a starting point.
+Once you get accustomed with gulp manners, you can develop this more usable.

 ## Installation
 Open the terminal app and type the command lines below.